FAA5.J Benefit Replacement and EBT Cards : 03 Electronic Benefit Transfer (EBT) QUEST Card

 The Primary Informant(g) is always the Primary Payee cardholder on the EBT account.
 A maximum of three cardholders (the primary informant (PI), primary payee, and two alternate cardholders) may be on an account.
 Each cardholder on an EBT case is issued their own EBT card and has their own PIN.

-Do not let anyone know the PIN number.
+Do not let anyone know the PIN.
 Do not write the PIN on the EBT card.

 Report lost or stolen EBT cards, compromised PINs, and electronic benefit theft by calling the FIS ARU or by visiting their nearest FAA office.